FN Model 1949: Production lifetime

 FN started looking for customers, but the communist states were not an option (as they were required to buy or build Soviet designs).
 The Western European nations had vast stocks of World War II firearms.
 They also could get American and British weapons aid, which was inexpensive or free.
 So FN decided to market to the non-aligned countries, who did not want to commit to Western or Soviet doctrine, which was inevitable when accepting aid.

 The first contract production of the SAFN 1949 rifle was delivered to Venezuela by May 31, 1949.
 It composed of 2,000 rifles in caliber 7×57mm Mauser, with an additional 2,012 rifles including cut-away training demonstration rifles delivered by July 31, 1949.
 The remaining rifles of the Venezuelan contract of 8,012 rifles were sold as surplus in the United States, and are prized by US collectors, sportsmen, and hunters because of the unique features ordered by Venezuela, the general good to excellent condition of the surplus rifles, and the superb accuracy of the 7×57mm Mauser cartridge.

 The second contract was for the Egyptian government, consisting of 100 rifles chambered to fire the 7.92×57mm Mauser cartridge (also popularly known as 8mm Mauser).
-It was ordered on May 30, 1948 and delivered by June 10, 1949.
+It was ordered on May 30, 1948, and delivered by June 10, 1949.
 While initially a small contract delivery, Egypt would eventually purchase 37,602 SAFN 1949 rifles total.

 The third contract was ordered by the Belgian government, starting with thirty test rifles on May 12, 1949, received on August 31, 1949, and a second larger order for 100 test rifles delivered by December 12, 1949.
-The Belgians would make a contract for production of the SAFN 1949 rifle on August 24, 1950 for 6000 rifles in caliber .30-06 Springfield.
+The Belgians would make a contract for production of the SAFN 1949 rifle on August 24, 1950, for 6,000 rifles in caliber .30-06 Springfield.
 The Belgians designated the rifle as the ABL SAFN-49, ABL is an acronym for the Belgian Army in both French and Dutch; "AB" for the French "Armée Belge" and "BL" for the Dutch "Belgisch Leger".
 The contracts for the SAFN 1949 rifle made by FN for Belgium totaled 87,777 rifles total, composing almost half of all FN-49 rifles ever produced.
-A fully automatic, selective fire version, known as the AFN was produced for the Belgian military.
+A selective fire version, known as the AFN was produced for the Belgian military.
 It is sometimes stated that all the ABL weapons were either built as a selective fire automatic rifle or that all could be readily convertible to selective fire automatic rifle.
 The AFN was also used by the Marines of the Belgian Navy or ZM-FN.
 (Zeemacht - Force Navale).